laminlabs/lamindb/README.md

 If you have a structured dataset like a `DataFrame`, an `AnnData`, or another array, you can validate the content of the dataset (and parse annotations).
 Here is an example for a dataframe: [docs.lamin.ai/introduction#validate-an-artifact](https://docs.lamin.ai/introduction#validate-an-artifact).

+With a large body of validated datasets, you can then access data through distributed queries & batch streaming, see here: [docs.lamin.ai/arrays](https://docs.lamin.ai/arrays).

 ## Docs